kylefoxaustin/imx_install_poky/README.md

 # How to build
 simple clone the project to your local host and run the following:

-akefile based.
+Makefile based.
 Here are some simple build options you can use:

 $ make build <- builds the container